 - 1¼ packed cups / 250 g grated zucchini , about 2 small or 1 medium zucchini

-- 2 cups / 250 g flour , I like to use half (125g) of all purpose flour (plain flour in the UK) and half (125 g) of spelt flour (see recipe notes for alternatives)
+- 2 cups / 250 g flour , spelt flour, all purpose flour (plain in the UK), or wholewheat flour all work well

 - 2 teaspoons baking powder